hl7au/draft-au-patient-summary/input/pagecontent/profiles-and-extensions.md

   <tr>
     <td rowspan="9">au-ps-medicationrequest-a</td>
     <td rowspan="9"><a href="StructureDefinition-au-ps-medicationrequest-a.html">AU PS MedicationRequest A</a></td>
-    <td rowspan="9">Derive from AU Base, apply AU Core and IPS constraints, and state compliesWith AU Core and IPS.</td>
+    <td rowspan="9">Derive from AU Base, apply AU Core and IPS constraints, and state compliesWith AU Core and IPS.
+In this case the references to profiles are pointed to AU PS profiles where they exist.</td>
     <td rowspan="3">Compliant with IPS and AU Core</td>
     <td><a href="MedicationRequest-simvastatin-a-01.html">simvastatin-a-01</a></td>
   </tr>